Todor Zhivkov: Family and personal life

-Lyudmilla would become a very notable, albeit controversial, cultural icon - promoting unorthodox and divergent artistic ideas, as well as practising Eastern religions and mysticism to the ire of both the supporters of state atheism and the Bulgarian Orthodox Church.
+Lyudmila would become a very notable, albeit controversial, cultural icon – promoting unorthodox and divergent artistic ideas, as well as practising Eastern religions and mysticism to the ire of both the supporters of state atheism and the Bulgarian Orthodox Church.
 Her mother sharply opposed the idea of Lyudmilla having any part in Bulgaria's politics and even went as far as to 'forbid' her husband Zhivkov from considering her or any other family members for political posts of any kind.
 Zhivkov respected his wife's wishes during her life, but reconsidered his position following her death and was later convinced to appoint Lyudmilla, who was popular among artists and the intelligentsia, as the vice-chairperson on the consultative committee for friendship and cultural diplomacy.
 In this position, she actively promoted cultural liberalisation with the aid of several of Bulgaria's top intellectuals, while at the same time her avant-garde tastes were left unappreciated by the general masses.
 She juggled Bulgarian National Revival themes with postmodernism, puzzling many observers.
 Zhivkov nevertheless allowed her to advise him on cultural matters and agreed on an idea she had presented alongside several artists, for the creation of a grand monument in commemoration of the 1300th Anniversary of the Bulgarian State.
 She had proposed the granting to an avant-garde sculptor, Valentin Starchev, full creative freedom in designing the monument.
 The result was a controversial monument that was both incredibly unique, and commonly understood as very ugly.
 Todor Zhivkov himself was said to have altered his daily commute in order to avoid having to look at it, though he never scolded the sculptor for it.
 Lyudmilla lived in poor health, ostensibly due to her unusual lifestyle, failed relationships and stress, dying abruptly at the age of 38 in 1981.

 Zhivkov's son-in-law Ivan Slavkov became the chairman of Bulgaria's state television company and later became president of the Bulgarian Olympic Committee, a position he would continue to hold until 2005.

 Zhivkov reserved a special attention for his birthplace of Pravets.
-In the 1960s this small village was declared "an Urban Community," becoming a town a decade later.
+In the 1960s this small village was declared "an Urban Community", becoming a town a decade later.
 In 1982 Bulgaria's first Apple clone personal computer was named the Pravets.
 The citizens of Pravets responded by erecting a heroic statue to Zhivkov which he duly had taken down, ostensibly to prevent a personality cult growing around him.
 It was re-erected after his death.